ka9q/ka9q-radio/docs/notes.md

 The RTL-SDR is very popular because it's cheap, and while I support it in *ka9q-radio* I haven't actually used it much myself.
-Its main drawback is its narrow 8-bit A/D and limited dynamic range.
-Most of my front end handlers have (optional) software AGC but there's still no substitute for dynamic range, especially if you have strong intermittent signals.
+Its main drawback is a narrow 8-bit A/D and limited dynamic range.
+Most of my front end handlers have (optional) software AGC but there's still no substitute for sufficient dynamic range, especially if you have strong intermittent signals.

-I have a HackRF and I used to use it with *ka9q-radio* but I set it aside when I got the Airspy R2.
+I have a HackRF that I used to use with *ka9q-radio* but I set it aside when I got the Airspy R2.
 When I find time I will dust it off and re-integrate it into the current package.